oriolmiranda/ytdownloader/README.md

-# ytdownloader
+# Youtube Downloader

-Python script to download videos or music from youtube
+- Run the Python script followed by the YouTube link in quotes.

+- You can download video or just audio (music).